JemRF/Projects/index.md

 keywords: getting started introduction
 sidebar: mydoc_sidebar
 permalink: index.html
-summary: Home Automation and Monitoring Projects for Raspberry Pi.
----

-## Welcome to PrivateEyePi

-This is a Raspberry Pi projects website aimed at the Raspberry Pi enthusiast wanting to build home security/automation systems and at the same time learn programming and electronics.
+summary: This is a Raspberry Pi projects website aimed at the Raspberry Pi enthusiast wanting to build home security/automation systems and at the same time learn programming and electronics.

 All software and source code we provide is free of charge can be copied, shared and modified without restriction.
 There are no charges for the alarm system or any of the projects.
-The parts you will need are described in the projects and can be sourced on your own or bought from the PrivateEyePi Store.
+The parts you will need are described in the projects and can be sourced on your own or bought from the PrivateEyePi Store [PrivateEyePi Store ](https://www.jemrf.com).
+---

 ## The Internet Of Things (IOT)
 The Internet Of Things has arrived and connecting sensors and controls to The Internet has never been easier.
 You don't need no be an electronics or software expert or spend a lot of money on proprietary and closed systems to create your own IOT devices and control and monitor them from The Internet.